 The Law Commission has been asked by the Centre for Connected and Autonomous Vehicles (CCAV) to undertake a review of the legal framework for automated vehicles.
 This includes consultation on civil liability in the event of an accident where the vehicle occupant is not driving.

 It has tentatively been proposed by the Law Commission that there be a new category of vehicle user; that of the ‘user-in-charge’, who must still be fit and qualified to drive.
 The main role of the user-in-charge would be to take over in planned circumstances or in certain situations.
-The Law Commission are also considering whether users of automated vehicles should undergo some form of additional or alternative driving test and/or some compulsory training.
+The Law Commission is also considering whether users of automated vehicles should undergo some form of the additional or alternative driving test and/or some compulsory training.
 The project will run for three years from March 2018 to March 2021.

 The aim of the recent Automated and Electric Vehicles Act 2018 (AEV 2018) is to provide a quick and smooth path to compensation for death, personal injury or property damage caused by an automated vehicle.
 When the automated driving system is engaged, civil liability on the ‘driver’ would be replaced by new legal provisions.
 The insurer of the vehicle would be directly liable for any damage caused.
 The insurer could recover damages from another party at fault, such as the vehicle manufacturer.
 This is because the accident would not have taken place as a result of human fault, but because of a failure in the vehicle itself.
-AEV 2018 creates a wholly new form of liability which arises directly on insurers.
+AEV 2018 creates a wholly new form of liability which arises directly from insurers.
 Of course, in situations where the vehicle occupant is driving the vehicle, then the normal rules of negligence would apply.

 You can read more and respond to the preliminary consultation (by 08 February 2019) here: https://www.lawcom.gov.uk/project/automated-vehicles/